Our Top 20 Favourite Golf Bloggers

 After meeting while playing professional golf, Anna and Armana decided to found Graceful Golfer.
 Sharing their passion, and travels, the blog aims to encourage more women to play golf.
 Featuring insightful interviews with leading female professionals and helpful tips to improve your game, the blog covers all aspects of the game.
 Expect to see updates from the golf industry mixed with golf fashion posts and even beauty guides for the course!

 11. The Golf Travel Guru

 If you dream of playing golf all over the world, the Golf Travel Guru is the blog you should be reading.
 Travelling the globe for nearly three decades, the Golf Travel Guru shares the best golf holiday tips.
-Featuring insights into courses in the likes of Scotland, Morocco, Ireland, China and the Canary Islands, its great for getting inspiration for your next golf trip.
+Featuring insights into courses in Scotland, Morocco, Ireland, China, the Canary Islands and more, it’s great for getting inspiration for your next golf trip.
 In addition to his great course guides, expect posts on the “Top 10 Golf Buddy Tip”, the “Top Five Airline Booking Sites” and other travel tips that can make your golf holiday go smoother.

 9. Buzza Golf

 Steve Buzza is a professional golfer and sports scientist with a highly entertaining YouTube channel.
 Creating helpful instruction videos like “How to hit a Punch Shot”Buzza makes it possible to improve your play wherever you are.
 In addition to helping subscribers, Buzza Golf also features fun challenges, equipment tests and course vlogs.

 Armed with a passion for teaching and learning, Adam Young has developed an impressive knowledge of motor learning and brain function.
 Combining this research with his golfing experience, Adam aims to develop golfers’ skills and techniques to benefit their game as a whole.